bbhtt/gh-site-source/content/about.md

 means "wise" or "knowledgeable" in Sanskrit, but can also refer to the son of the planet Mercury, or of an ancient sage.
 I'm a deeply introverted heteroromantic ace, still trying to figure out life.
-Politically, I'm a socialist and I consider myself progressive.
+Politically, I'm a democratic socialist but I also do appreciate some of the orthodox socialism beliefs.
+I consider myself to be progressive, pro women's rights, pro-lgbtqia+ rights and anti-fascist.
+If you are against any of these, I kindly suggest to leave me alone.

 I completed my B.Sc.
 (Honours) in 2021 and my M.Sc. in Mathematics in 2023, and I'm currently doing a Ph.D. in Mathematics.
 I teach Maths for